davidecantoni/sass-rtl-mixin/README.md

 }
 ```

-As you could see, the file uses variables which will be replaced by the direction set.
+As you can see, a variable called $direction will handle the correct direction for you.

 ```scss
 // css/main-ltr.scss